bartbalaz/ivado_labs_assignment/README.md

 Has the following purposes:
 - **Development platform**: While developing the solution a Linux Ubuntu-22.04 (WSL) is used as the development platform.
 It hosts the IDE along with all the necessary environment, tools and libraries for image creation, easy execution and testing
-- **Execution platform**: for the target image, providing GPU hardware, Docker server, Docker registry (unless a registry service is used)
-File server for content peristency
+- **Execution platform**: for the target image, providing GPU hardware, Docker server, Docker registry (unless a registry service is used), file server for content peristency.

 ### Wikipedia server
 Acts as the data source, data is retrieved using the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page)

+### GitHub server
+Used for project code and data persistency and sharing.

 ### Docker
 Provides the execution environment, namely the container based on Ubuntu-22.04 contains all the required Python end Nvidia components necessary for executing the target image.